 - b.
-Teachers teaching on call who are currently on the list and who wish to remain on the list for the succeeding school year must notify Human Resources Teaching by July 31st and include updated information if applicable. - c.
-The Board shall endeavour to limit the list to provide the fullest possible employment of teachers teaching on call. - d.
-Subject to Article C.27.1.b, the Board shall not remove a teacher teaching on call from the list save for just and reasonable cause.
+TTOCs who are currently on the list and who wish to remain on the list for the succeeding school year must notify Human Resources by July 31 and include updated information if applicable. - c.
+The Board shall endeavour to limit the list to provide the fullest possible employment of TTOCs. - d.
+Subject to Article C.27.1.b, the Board shall not remove a TTOC from the list save for just and reasonable cause.